Curvature dependent dynamics of a bacterium confined in a giant unilamellar vesicle: Active Brownian Particle Model

 \section{Active Brownian Particle Model}

 Following the simulation protocol as outlined in \cite{mandal2020extreme}, we numerically solve the Langevin equations of motion \cite{allen2017computer}.

 where $\gamma_t$ is the viscous drag coefficient for translational motion, ${\boldsymbol{\nu}}_t(t)$ is the translational thermal noise term with zero mean and autocorrelator $\langle {\boldsymbol{\nu}}_t(t)\cdot{\boldsymbol{\nu}}_t(t^{\prime})\rangle=4{k}_{B}T\gamma_t\delta (t-t^{\prime})$.
 The thermal translational diffusion coefficient is $D_t=k_B T/\gamma_t$ from the fluctuation-dissipation theorem, where $T$ is the absolute temperature.
-Here $u_0{\hat {\bf u}}$ is the active velocity, whose direction is specified by the unit vector ${\hat{\bf u}} = (\cos \theta, \sin\theta)$.
+Here, $u_0{\hat {\bf u}}$ is the active velocity, whose direction is specified by the unit vector ${\hat{\bf u}} = (\cos \theta, \sin\theta)$.
 The Gaussian white noise $\nu_r(t)$ that controls rotational motion also has zero mean and its autocorrelator is given by $\langle \nu_r(t)\nu_r(t^{\prime}) \rangle = 2D_r\delta(t-t')$, where $D_r$ is the rotational diffusion coefficient.
 The persistence time of the ABP is $\tau_P=D_r^{-1}$ and the persistence length $l_P=u_0/D_r$.
 In Eq.~\ref{eq1}, we set $\gamma_t=10$ which drives the particle's positional evolution into an overdamped regime while the angular evolution is overdamped as per Eq.~\ref{eq2}.
 Although exploring inertial effects on confined particles is an interesting topic \cite{caprini2022role, sprenger2023dynamics}, it falls outside the scope of this study.
 For the simulation results presented in this work, the parameters used (all in reduced units) are as follows: $m=1$, $u_0=0.25$, and the integration time step $\Delta t=0.01$.
 We set $T=0.001$ and hence $D_t = 10^{-4}$ (unless explicitly stated otherwise), and $D_r$ varies between $10^{-3}$ and $10^{-1}$.
 The confinement radius $R$ varies between 1 and 50.
-For the purpose of direct comparison with the experiments and the theoretical predictions, certain dimensionless ratios of above parameters will be introduced later.
-All the simulations were performed using a home-grown code.
+For the purpose of direct comparison with the experiments and the theoretical predictions, certain dimensionless ratios of the above parameters will be introduced later.
+The Brownian dynamics code \cite{allen2017computer} was modified to incorporate activity noise for the simulation data presented in this work.
 Sufficient statistics were obtained by performing approximately 10 million $\tau_P$ steps and collecting 10 independent samples at each state point.